-Breaking down the egg donor screening process
+Breaking down the screening process

 Because we understand the importance of protecting egg donors and intended parents, our center adheres to the FDA standards as well as the American Society for Reproductive Medicine (ASRM) guidelines.

-The full egg donor screening includes:
+The full screening process includes:

 Donor Consultation.
 During this step, you will spend 30 to 40 minutes with one of our experienced coordinators who will create a donor profile, collect your medical history and answer any of your questions.

 Blood tests and drug screening.
 Following the interview appointment, we send donor candidates to have initial blood work and the standard drug test panel.

 Sonogram and physical exam.
 After an intended parent couple chooses your profile, you will return for an Antral Follicle Count (AFC) sonogram so that we can determine your potential to produce viable eggs.

 Psychological evaluation.
 A key component of egg donor screening is a meeting with one of our recommended psychologists.
 This conversation enables potential donors to discuss the implications of egg donation with a supportive, licensed professional.